Jasondmcgee/Core-Git-Branching/Script.md

 He stopped to listen and noticed a heavy wooden door in the zoo wall was ajar.

 Normally George would leave well enough alone, but he was worried that an animal might escape.
-He stuck his head in the door, the color of the foliage was intense greens, browns and chartreuse, he called out for a zoo keeper but got no response.
+He stuck his head in the door, the color of the foliage was intense greens, browns and chartreuse, he called out for a zoo keeper.

+Zookeeper, "KID GET OUT THE UNICORN KING IS MINEEE" Kid, "PREPAIR TO MEET YOUR MAKER" they fight to the death for the unicorn kings favor.

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.